pikesley/HbA1c/README.md

     http://pancreas-api.herokuapp.com/ | git@heroku.com:pancreas-api.git
     Git remote heroku added

 Heroku have at least 2 MongoDB add-on services.
-MongoHQ is _really_ slick, but it's not currently available in the EU region, so let's use Mongolab instead:
+MongoHQ is _really_ slick, but it's not currently available in the EU region, so let's use Mongolab instead (UPDATE: this seems to be no longer true):

     ➔ heroku addons:add mongolab
     Adding mongolab on pancreas-api... done, v3 (free)